Coconut Lime Cupcakes

 How to Make Swiss Meringue

-• Use fresh egg whites as opposed to carton egg whites.
-Fresh will always whip up better.
+- Use fresh egg whites as opposed to carton egg whites.
+Fresh will always whip up better; in fact, sometimes carton egg whites don’t whip up at all.

-• Make sure no fat gets in the bowl or on your whip attachment!
-Fat will always destroy a beautifully whipped meringue.
+- Make sure no fat gets in the bowl or on your whip attachment!
+Fat (such as cream, butter, or egg yolks) will always destroy a beautifully whipped meringue.
 You can wipe the bowl and attachment with a vinegar dampened paper towel.

-• You can’t over-whip Swiss or Italian meringue so turn that mixer on high and let it rip!
+- You can’t over-whip Swiss or Italian meringue so turn that mixer on high and let it rip!
 However, once you have it going it must be kept in constant motion or else it will be less smooth and more chunky.
-If I’m not quite ready for it yet, I’ll turn my mixer down to 1-2 speed (low).
+If I’m not quite ready for it yet, I’ll turn my mixer down to 1-2 speed (low) until I am.

-• When warming the whites and sugar together, just warm it until the sugar is dissolved.
+- When warming the whites and sugar together, just warm it until the sugar is dissolved.
 Help it along by whisking now and again.
+I will use my fingers to check for any remaining sugar crystals.

 How to Store and Freeze Coconut Lime Cupcakes: